vfarcic/devops26/manuscript/17-progressive-delivery.md

 jx-go-demo-6-primary-...
 2/2   Running 1        6m54s
 ```

 Assuming that the process did not yet finish, excluding `jx-go-demo-6-db` Pods, we should see that besides the `jx-go-demo-6-primary` we also got `jx-go-demo-6` (without `-primary`).
-If you take a closer loop at the `AGE` you should notice that all the Pods were created a while ago except `jx-go-demo-6`.
-That's the new release and we'll call it "canary Pod".
+If you take a closer look at the `AGE`, you should notice that all the Pods were created a while ago except `jx-go-demo-6`.
+That's the new release, and we'll call it "canary Pod".
 Flagger has both releases running during the deployment process.
 Initially, all traffic was being sent to the `primary` Pods.
 But, when the deployment process was initiated, `VirtualService` started sending traffic to one or another, depending on the iteration and the `stepWeight`.
 To be more precise, the percentage of requests being sent to the new release is equivalent to the iteration multiplied with `stepWeight`.
 Behind the scenes, Flagger is updating Istio `VirtualService` with the percentage of requests that should be sent to one group of Pods or another.
 It is updating `VirtualService` telling it how many requests should go to the Service associated with primary and how many should go to the one associated with "canary" Pods.

 Given that much of the action is performed by the `VirtualService`, we'll take a closer look at it and see whether we can gain some additional insight.